Replied to new Yelp lead in 1m 47s. Booked discovery for Wed.

 We built ours for shops with trucks.

-Job costing variance vs quote — quoted 9.5 hours, actual 13.2; quoted $890 in materials, actual $1,240.
+Quoted 9.5 hours, actual 13.2.
+Quoted $890 in materials, actual $1,240.
 Per tech, per source, per customer.
 Owners stop the meeting to look at this view.
-Most CRMs in this space don't even build it.

 You're not opening a ticket.
 You're emailing the person who built this.
 I read everything that comes through.